 - The social venture division is for business concepts that are structured to drive social change through a systemic, sustainable business model.
 It should seek both financial and social returns.
 This division includes undergraduate- and graduate-level teams competing against each other.

-Sixteen teams will be selected as semifinalists in each division.
-Four finalists will be chosen for the social venture division.
-These teams will be given additional instructions to prepare for their presentations to judges.
+Up to 16 teams will be selected as semifinalists in each division.
+These teams will be given additional instructions and mentorship to prepare for their presentations to judges.

 The judges will select the top team from each group to move on to the final round in the afternoon.
 The winners will be selected from the four finalists in each division by a new panel of judges.

 Preliminary submissions will be judged by a reviewer panel using the following criteria (equally weighted):